Mogote Hills of Viñales Valley

 All around Viñales Valley you can see where the story begins, with cultivation of the tobacco leaves.
 These tobacco plantations add rich color to the landscape and spread across farms in the Pinar del Rio province.
 For cigar lovers, this is the ultimate privilege but even if cigars aren’t your thing, visiting the tobacco fields will still be an interesting experience.

 For a small fee, you can enter one of these tobacco plantations and receive a personalized tour.
 Our guide selected a local family who was happy to teach us the basics.
-We entered a simple structure located on the farm and waited for our lesson to begin, shrouded in darkness as if we were about to learn a long lost secret.
+We entered a simple structure located on the farm and waited for our lesson to begin, shrouded in darkness as if we were about to discover a long lost secret.

 As it turns out, growing tobacco is an incredibly delicate and time consuming process.
 Even the seeds are controlled by one of four tobacco research stations in Cuba.
-After months of careful watch and care the plants are ready for harvest.
+After months of careful watch and care, the plants are ready for harvest.

-The three main types are ligero, seco and volado.
+The three main types of leaves are ligero, seco and volado.
 Ligero is the strongest tobacco which gives the cigar the strength of flavor and is located at the top of the plant.
 Seco is of medium strength and particularly important for the aroma.
 And volado is the least vigorous, located on the lower portion of the plant and mostly appreciated for its function as a binder and its combustibility.

 After harvest, the leaves are dried and then delivered to factories for further processing.
 Ultimately, each cigar is stamped with the official seal of authenticity and then sold in certified government shops, unless you skip the middle man and go directly to one of these plantations where you can purchase them directly.
-Suppose the only difference is that you may not know which type of cigar you’re getting without the formalities but you could potentially save hundreds.
+I suppose the only difference is that you may not know which type of cigar you’re getting without the formalities but you could potentially save hundreds.

 After demonstrating how tobacco leaves are rolled, the guide offered up a smoke on the house.
 At the time, I was not interested as I don’t smoke but looking back I’m really kicking myself for skipping out on such a rare experience.